cristianoliveira/awesome-byo/README.md

   - [BYO Text Editor](https://viewsourcecode.org/snaptoken/kilo/) - This booklet walks you through building the editor in 184 steps.
 Each step, you’ll add, change, or remove a few lines of code.

+  - [BYO Windows Manager](https://seasonofcode.com/posts/how-x-window-managers-work-and-how-to-write-one-part-i.html) - A series of posts that aim to demystify how window managers work and how you might go about writing one yourself. (incomplete)

 ## Other Tools

   - [BYO Calculator](https://www.freecodecamp.org/challenges/build-a-javascript-calculator) - Serie of videos for building a calculator using Javascript.

 -----